Relevance: How you get buyers

-Relevance is the most important – – concept in search engine marketing.
-Please take some time to review this material and make sure it’s clear.
-It will pay off quite well in the results you get with your campaigns.
+Relevance is the most important – and the most misunderstood – concept in search engine marketing.
 The problem is not in it’s complexity, but rather in its simplicity.
-Don’t hesitate to ask questions you may have about it on chat.
+Let’s start with Google’s definition:

-Relevance is why Google will show YOUR ad
+Relevance is why Google will (or will not) show your ad

 Relevance has three dimensions